 - Comment history: Encourage your team to keep all communication regarding a piece of content in one place.
 That way, if a new stakeholder is introduced into the process, they can access historical context without interviewing everyone who worked on the blog.
 In ClickUp tasks, comments are a great way to ensure all communication is in one place while keeping conversations about each blog separate.

 While your own database might be configured differently and contain different information from the example above, this should provide a good starting point for you and your team.
+With the ClickUp Content Management Template, you can easily plan and execute delivery across multiple marketing channels.
+It also provides clear visibility into your content distribution plan as well.

-Another important consideration is how you want to review all this information high-level.
+Another important consideration is how you want to review all this information high level.
 While having all the information for a piece of content consolidated in one place is important, it’s just as crucial to be able to quickly and easily sort, filter, group, and search for multiple pieces of content.
 That’s where ClickUp views come in.

 While you can visualize your database any number of ways in ClickUp, we’ll be taking a closer look at two of the most “database-friendly” views here: